 So, what could we do to celebrate the holidays?

 As Thanksgiving drew near, we decided to have my parents and my girls over and eat at separate tables.
-It would be small, separate but some semblance of a traditional Thanksgiving dinner.
+It would be small, and separate but with some semblance of a traditional Thanksgiving dinner.
 It was interesting and yes, difficult to cook for 6 people instead of 26 but we were determined.
 We had a very lovely zoom (the new norm or just the norm) with my husband’s side of the family earlier in the day

 Now we’re decorating the house for Hanukkah, knowing that we won’t be having company or visitors.
 The festive decorating is just for us— for our own enjoyment.
 It is a way to remember the good times no matter how sad the times are right now.

-We unpacked the menorah and a few of the Hanukkah decoration we have in an effort to dress up our place and share memories of last year.
+We unpacked the menorah and a few of the Hanukkah decorations we have in an effort to dress up our place and share memories of last year.
 Last year, it seems like decades ago but only 12 months.
 Preparing a festive meal is trying and uplifting at the same time.
 We shared pictures of our latkes and lit menorahs with our families.
-In a small way it was nice.
+In a small way, it was nice.